-The Company also granted the underwriters a 45-day option to purchase up to 441,000 additional shares (equal to 15% of the shares of class A common stock sold in the IPO) to cover over-allotments, if any, which the underwriters did not exercise.
-In addition, the Company issued to the representative of the underwriters warrants to purchase a number of shares of class A common stock equal to 5.0% of the aggregate number of shares of Class A common stock sold in the IPO (including shares of Class A common stock sold upon exercise of the over-allotment option).
-The representative's warrants will be exercisable at any time and from time to time, in whole or in part, during the four-and- $\frac{1}{2}$ -year period commencing six months from the date of commencement of the sales of the shares of Class A common stock in connection with the IPO, at an initial exercise price per share of \$5.00 (equal to 125% of the initial public offering price per share of class A common stock).
+The Company also granted the underwriters a 45-day option to purchase up to441,000 additional shares (equal to 15% of the shares of class A common stock sold in the IPO) to cover over-allotments, if any, which the underwriters did not exercise.
+In addition, the Company issued to the representative of the underwriters warrants to purchase a number of shares of class A common stock sold in the IPO (including shares of Class A common stock sold upon exercise of the over-allotment option).
+The representative's warrants will be exercisable at any time and from time to time, in whole or in part, during the four-and-1⁄2-year period commencing six months from the date of commencement of the sales of the shares of Class A common stock in connection with the IPO, at an initial exercise price per share of \$5.00 (equal to 125% of the initial public offering price per share of class A common stock).
 No representative's warrants have been exercised.